 Provide business contact info

 Provide information on how the client can contact you.
-Along with the order number, the contact information should be easily accessible, and traditionally it is placed at the bottom of the email.
+Along with the order number, the contact information should be easily accessible, and it’s typically placed in the footer.
 There may be different reasons for it: the customer may wish to clarify the item details, change or cancel the order.
 Scanning through the email or website in search of contact information can be irritating and in the worst-case scenario encourage users to leave negative reviews.

 Recommend related products to up-sell and cross-sell